Top 5 Google Ads Best Practices for 2025

 Targeting and ad creation are such crucial parts of your PPC campaigns that you never want to leave them up to chance or AI.
 Even though Google’s machine learning is fantastic, it’s still not the same as a PPC expert who understands your audience’s behaviour.

 Similarly, I could share an anecdote or two about Google’s automatic ad creation.
-Even with pMax automated video creation, you’re better off creating the ads yourself or hiring an expert.
+Even with pMax automated video creation or RSA automatically-created assets, you’re better off creating the ads yourself or hiring an expert.

 It’s a bit of a conundrum.
 To stay ahead and reach our ideal customers, we have to test and optimise new campaigns and targeting types.
 At the same time, because of data privacy, most advertisers can’t fully understand the mechanisms behind their success.